Safe With God: When God’s Will Feels Risky

 Are you questioning God’s will in a hard season of life?
 There are times when trouble comes as a result of our sin, but there are other times when we face trouble because we live in a broken world.
 If you are facing trouble, refuse to grow offended.
 The hottest fires refine the purest silver.

 Are you in the middle of a difficult season?
-My gift to you is my 20-day devotional, Glimpses of Hope for When Life Lets You Down.
+My gift to you is my free online devotional, Glimpses of Hope for When Life Lets You Down.
 This devotional will lead you through a daily reflection, Scripture reading, and questions for thought and reflection.
 It will help you bring your broken heart to God and process your emotions in the safe place of his presence.
 It’s yours by clicking here.

 These two books are free on Kindle Unlimited or available to purchase in print: